top of page

 Bob Burg

-Coauthor of The Go-Giver and author of the upcoming book, Genuine Influence
+Coauthor of the international bestseller, The Go-Giver and author of the upcoming book, Genuine Influence

 Kathy-Tagenel.webp

-If growth is starting to strain leadership, let’s discuss what’s happening structurally.
+If growth is starting to strain you and your team, let’s have a private conversation.

 bottom of page